 Seed Money Definition: Money that initially starts a new business.
-The National Institute of Health’s (NIH’s) and National Science Foundation’s (NSF’s) Small Business Innovative Research (SBIR) and Small Business Technology Transfer (STTR) programs are a major source of seed funding in the United States.
+The National Institute of Health’s (NIH’s) and National Science Foundation’s (NSF’s) Small Business Innovative Research (SBIR) and Small Business Technology Transfer (STTR) programs are major sources of seed funding in the United States.
 The government does not take any ownership of the business in return.
-Other seed investors often gain a stake in the business as a result of seed funding the start-up.
+Other investors often gain partial ownership of the business and a share of the profits from providing seed funding for the startup.

 Examples of Businesses Started with SBIR Funds